 If the ACT were better served online, then Sparknotes might not have made the list as an especially useful ACT website.
 Since there aren't so many resources for ACT strategy, though, I think Sparknotes is worth looking over for its descriptions of the test and strategies about answering questions and saving time.

-Like PrepScholar, it encourages student to set target scores and shape their study plan around meeting their individualized goals.
-This site is useful for an initial reading about ACT content and strategy, and then you could move to other ACT websites to get more specialized advice with more specific examples from the test.
+Like PrepScholar, it encourages student to set target scores and shape their study plans around meeting their individualized score goals.
+This site is useful for an initial reading about ACT content and strategy.
+Once you finish reading it, you can then move to other ACT websites to get more specialized advice with more specific examples from the test.

 ACT Websites for Practice Questions

-As you saw above, the ACT website offers free sample questions in each section, along with an essay question and sample essays that received various scores.
-Official practice questions are the best ones when it comes to test prep, but there are also a lot of high quality practice questions from test prep companies that don't necessarily come from the testmakers themselves.
-These sites are a good start for finding free online official and unofficial practice questions for the ACT.
+As we discussed above, the official ACT website offers free sample questions for each section, an essay question, and scored sample essays.
+Official practice questions are the best ones when it comes to test prep, but there are also a lot of high-quality practice questions from well-known test-prep companies.
+These sites are a good start for finding free, online (both official and unofficial) ACT practice questions.

-Unlike the official practice tests that you would have to print out and score yourself, Varsity Tutors offers free online test prep questions.
-You can take these online and have them automatically scored for you.
-They are very helpful for reviewing concepts and reinforcing content knowledge, but less so for gaining familiarity with how ACT questions are structured and worded, since they're not official ACT practice questions.
+Unlike the official practice tests you' have to print and score yourself, Varsity Tutors offers free ACT test-prep questions, which you can take online and get automatically scored.
+These questions are helpful for reviewing concepts and reinforcing content knowledge but less so for gaining familiarity with how ACT questions are structured and worded (since they're not official ACT practice questions).